-As part of the test and tagging process, and after performing the visual inspection and electrical testing of an appliance, you need to attached a tag displaying the overall PASS / FAIL outcome and other information that includes the date it was checked and when it is due for retesting.
+As part of the test and tagging process, a tag displaying the overall PASS / FAIL outcome needs to be attached to the appliance.
+This tag must include the date it was checked and when it is due for retesting plus other information.

 The idea behind using a colour coding system for your tags is it makes it quicker and easier to identify appliances that were checked on a certain date or are overdue for retesting.
 A simple colour coding system cycles through a number of different coloured tags over several rounds of retesting.

-For example if you did six monthly retesting you could start by applying BLUE tags and when you retest all the appliances you could then apply GREEN tags and then RED tags and so on.
-There are several advantages in using a simply colour coding system like this;
+For example if you use six monthly retest intervals you could start by applying BLUE tags.
+When it comes time to retest all the appliances you could then apply GREEN tags and after that, RED tags and so on.
+There are several advantages in using a simple colour coding system like this;

-- When you finish doing a round of testing it is easy to identify any appliances you may have missed because they would have the old colour tags still on them. ie using the example above; the ones you missed would still have BLUE tags on them.
+- When you finish doing a round of testing it is easy to identify any appliances you may have missed because they would have the previous colour tags still on them.

-- It makes it easy for any person about to use the appliance to identify if it is OK to use the appliance – if it has a BLUE tag it is overdue and shouldn’t be used, if it has a GREEN then it is current and should be OK to use.
+- It makes it easier for any person about to use the appliance to identify if it is OK to use the appliance – if the tag has the previous colour then it is overdue and shouldn’t be used, if it has the current colour it should be OK to use.

 - If your role is to oversee the test and tag program in your workplace, then it is easy to do a “walk through” and identify if any overdue appliances are still in service or being used.

 Many workplaces have a number of different environments that requires different retest intervals to be applied.
 You can create a colour coding system that assigns a series of colours to the different intervals used in different environments.
 For example the six monthly interval could cycle through BLUE, GREEN & RED whilst the twelve monthly interval could cycle through WHITE & ORANGE.
-It’s important to keep in mind when setting up a multiple retest interval system there should be no period where the same colour is being used at same time.
+Try to avoid periods where the same colour is being used at same time.

 The choice of colours you use is up to you as the Standard AS/NZS 3760 (2010) doesn’t have any specific requirement on what colour tags should be used.
 There is however a clause that informs the reader some other standards do have specific colour coding systems.
-One of them is 3012 (Electrical Installations – Construction and Demolition Sites) which uses a four colour system for the three monthly retest interval.
-This system is what is commonly known as the system for “builders tools”.
-It is used in Victoria and all other states except for NSW where they have adopted a different system due to their requirement for monthly retesting.
+One of them is AS/NZS 3012 (Electrical Installations – Construction and Demolition Sites) which uses a four colour system for the three monthly retest interval.
+This is what is commonly known as the colour coding system for “builders tools”.
+It is used in Victoria and all other states except for NSW which has adopted a different system due to their requirement for monthly retesting.

-Problems can arise where an appliance is tagged with the correct interval and colour coding system for their State and is then moved to a workplace inside or outside NSW; especially so for mobile workers near the NSW border.
+Problems can arise where an appliance is tagged with the correct interval and colour coding system for their State and is then moved to a workplace inside or outside NSW; this is especially so for mobile workers entering and exiting NSW work sites.